j10sanders/j10sanders.github.io/_posts/2016-11-14-password-reset.md

 In this example, I'm giving the user two days to reset their password after a key is generated.
 This isn't the best method, since the total amount of time will vary, depending on how late in the day the user requests the password change.
 You should feel free to make your own expiration time, and you could also decide to add the expiration time to the database instead of calling it in the python code.

 That should be it!
 If you don't have bootstrap "flashes" in your app, you will want to remove all the instance of "flash".
 Otherwise, this should work in your Flask app without much fussing around.
-Here is the app I implemented it in: https://github.com/j10sanders/crossword.
+Here is the app I implemented it in: [https://github.com/j10sanders/crossword](https://github.com/j10sanders/crossword).

 There are tons of other security features you could add.
 What happens if the user forgets their email too?
 How about implementing security questions?
 How do you stop someone from pegging your email server with password reset requests?
-I think these are all interesting questions that are worth pursuing.
+With this basic model in place, these issues shouldn't be too difficult to add.